 Google anything you can find from Hans Rosling, especially “200 Countries, 200 Years, 4 Minutes - The Joy of Stats”.

 Bausch suggests social systems thinkers have a mission to herald a new era of social organisation, of advancing participative democracy.

 Having painted a curiously depressing picture of the world today, Bausch is optimistic about the impact social systems thinking will have.

 He says Laszlo, Banathy, Warfield, and others propose models and designs for moving into a new era of social organisation.

 “If systems theory is applied to social processes in the manner exemplified in this book, it offers practical and ethical methods for advancing participatory democracy.”
+Bausch

-Is SST really a political movement?
+Is social system thinking really a political movement?

 If that is the vision, do social systems thinkers offer a coherent view of how this vision will work and how to get there?